 In addition to the racquetball court, you need the following equipment to play a game of racquetball:

-Safety eyewear – The ball can rebound off of the walls at extremely high speeds which can be dangerous to players if they get hit in the eyes.
-It is mandatory for players to wear safety glasses during official competition and highly recommended for recreational players to wear them at all times.
+The ball can rebound off of the walls at extremely high speeds which can be dangerous to players if they get hit in the eyes.
+It's mandatory for players to wear safety glasses during official competition and highly recommended for recreational players to wear them at all times.

 Play begins with the server standing in the service box and serving the ball to her opponent.
 The server gets 2 chances to make a good serve each time she tries to put the ball in play.